ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-graphs/anim-nodes-logic-math.md

 Converts a boolean value (`true` or `false`) to a number.
 By default this node converts `false` to `0` and `true` to `1`, but you can select other numerical values to use.

+## Bool To Event Node

+Triggers the `On True` or `On False` output pin whenever the boolean input value changes.

 ### Node Properties

 * `False Value`, `True Value`: The *number value* to output for when the input is `false` or `true`.